 We publish approximately four titles a year.
-We are a socially conscious press that prioritizes own voices and traditionally marginalized authors.
+We are a socially conscious press that prioritizes traditionally marginalized authors telling their own stories.

 Blue Crow Publishing Statement of Beliefs

 We at Blue Crow Publishing operate according to five guiding principles.
 These five principles inform our decisions every day.

 - We believe that authors should be treated with honesty and respect.

 - We believe books should be beautiful and of high quality.